 If you not required to self-isolate, the normal procedure applies and can be viewed on our main FAQs page, here.

 The Coronavirus refund policy is applicable to flight bookings that have been cancelled by Aurigny.

 Tickets booked since the restrictions on essential travel came into effect, for travel on the Southampton lifeline links, are subject to normal terms and conditions of the ticket - change fees and fare differences are payable, and tickets are non-refundable (except Flexible tickets).

-If you have a reservation to travel you will receive a notification by email and/or text message (or via your travel booker if not booked directly with Aurigny).
+If you have a reservation to travel on a cancelled flight you will receive a notification by email and/or text message (or via your travel booker if not booked directly with Aurigny).
 You have the option to change your booking to a future date without incurring any change of booking fees (any fare differences will apply) or cancel your booking online and obtain a credit voucher or monetary refund for the fare paid along with any return flights in the same booking.
 Please manage your booking to accept or arrange changes to your booking.